msudawg07/aiChef/README.md

 React app that lets you input ingredients and then get an AI generated recipe.
-The AI suggestions come from the Happy Face API
+The AI suggestions come from the Hugging Face API

 # To Run Locally
 npm install